 India along with other countries reeled under the second wave of COVID.
-Much of our time, energies and resources in 2021, were spent on reaching out to the most vulnerable with relief kits, generic medicines and cash transfers.
-In the recovery phase we reached out to the communities to rebuild their livelihoods.
-Fighting this health emergency was the predominant work in 2021.
-As the country came to a grinding halt in late March 2021 with a surge of COVID-19 affecting millions across the country, it was clear that none was prepared to face the ferocity with which it swept across the country.
+Much of our time, energies and resources in 2021, were spent on reaching out to the most vulnerable with relief kits, generic

-We reached out to the most marginalized - the migrant labourers, daily wage earners, homeless population, families from NT/ DNT communities, transgenders, sex workers, Devadasis, Tamasha artists, domestic workers , aged, children, disabled, single women, PLHIV, domestic workers, construction workers, sanitation workers, women vendors, shopkeepers tribals (Including PVTG[1]s) and other marginalized sections from the poor and excluded communities as they are at the risk of facing the brunt of this disaster.
+We reached out to the most marginalized - the migrant labourers, daily wage earners, homeless population, families from NT/ DNT communities, transgenders, sex workers, Devadasis, Tamasha artists, domestic workers, aged, children, disabled, single women, PLHIV, domestic workers, construction workers, sanitation workers, women vendors, shopkeepers tribals (Including PVTG^[1]s) and other marginalized sections from the poor and excluded communities as they are at the risk of facing the brunt of this disaster.

-With 512 staff members across 21 States and 2 Union Territories and more than 48144 Volunteers in alliance with 784 NGOs, CBOs (non-financial) and their 1924 Youth Groups / Community Based Organisations, we covered 225 Districts in 786 Blocks.
+With 512 staff members across 21 States and 2 Union Territories and more than 48144 Volunteers in alliance with 784 NGOs, CBOs (non-financial) and their 1924 Youth Groups Community Based Organisations, we covered 225 Districts in 786 Blocks.
 We covered 652 urban locations in 134 cities and 7447 villages across 21 states and 2 Union Territories.
-Our direct interventions touched the lives of 28,33,192 people across the country.
+Our direct interventions touched the lives of 28.33.192 people across the country.